Frequently Asked Questions

 How do I go about getting into Tricking / Free-Running / Parkour?

-The best way forward is to read our Beginners Guide, then simply head down and try out some classes.
-We offer a full free week trial so you can get a first-hand experience of the gym and culture.
+The best way forward is to have a good read through our Beginners Guide.
+Once you've done that, get in touch and book in for either a free trial class (Adults) or an induction session (Kids / Teens).
+We offer the opportunity to get a first-hand experience of the gym and culture before signing up.
 The class instructor will be able answer any questions you might have, and you will get a good feel for the training environment.
-Just pop down 10 minutes before class to get started.

 Do I require any specialist gear?
 What else do I need to bring?